 - Use homemade or canned chickpeas.
 This recipe uses cooked chickpeas, either homemade or canned.
 If cooking from dried beans, you will need to soak and cook ½ cup dry chickpeas to get the same amount as one 14-ounce can.
 If using canned, rinse and drain the chickpeas before cooking.

-- To use the pre-made Onion-Tomato Bhuna Masala, add ½ cup masala (4oz.), 1 cup water, cooked chickpeas and follow the cooking instructions.
+- To use the pre-made Onion-Tomato Bhuna Masala, add ½ cup masala (4oz.), 1 cup water, and cooked chickpeas, and follow the cooking instructions.
 Stir in ½ teaspoon garam masala after pressure cooking.

 - Mash the chickpeas for a creamy texture.
 This releases their natural starches for a thicker, creamier consistency.